dantenetwork/cross-chain-demo/README.md

-# cross-chain-demo
+# Demos for Multichain Interoperation

-This `repo` provides two demos showing common message communication and contracts invocation between multi-chains.
+This `repo` provides demos showing common message communication and contracts invocation between multi-chains.
 This is a "Nightly" branch for development.
 New features will be published here as soon as we make progresses.

-## Currently
+## Introduction
-Currently, the demo smart contract to test the `service expression protocol` used for basic communication between different chains, including cross-chain message delivering and cross-chain contract invocations.
+The demo smart contract to test basic communication between different chains, including cross-chain message delivering and cross-chain contract invocations.
-* Demo for interoperation between Near and EVM chains can be tried [here](https://github.com/dantenetwork/cross-chain-demo/tree/demo-video);

-**Demo for interoperation between EVM chains and WASM chains like NEAR can now be experienced!**

 ## Coming soon
-The development and test of a fully basic functions version has been completed on NEAR.
-We will publish the test report soon.

-A Demo showing how the router evaluation algorithm works has been published [here](https://github.com/dantenetwork/Routers-Evaluation-Demo).

-A Demo showing how the router selection algorithm works will be published soon.
-Actually it's like a randomly selection game, and we will make some related community activities based on this algorithm.

-The `SQoS` is under development in `solidity`.
-We have finished some of the SQoS items, and it's under testing.

 The test network is planning to be online in early Q3(2022).

 # Current Work flow